 Given that Somalia has been without an effective government for 17 years, it has naturally taken a toll on its roads and transportation.
 The roads are bad, and there are only two ways to get around Somalia: buses and taxis.
 As you can imagine, neither is safe, especially buses that can get road blocked and people inside robbed, mugged, or worse.

 Crime levels are high in Somalia and this goes for both petty and violent crime.
 Expect petty crimes like pickpocketing, bag stealing, camera stealing, and other forms of theft.
 Avoid crowded places, if you must leave your accommodation.

 Excluding the warfare, as it's a man-made disaster, the two main natural hazards that have been known to happen in Somalia are droughts and floods.

 MUGGING RISK : HIGH

-Violent confrontations like muggings, armed robberies and kidnappings are the norm in Somalia so it is recommended that you take extra care on the streets of this country, avoid dark streets and deserted areas.
+Violent confrontations like muggings, armed robberies, and kidnappings are the norms in Somalia so it is recommended that you take extra care on the streets of this country, avoid dark streets and deserted areas.
 Bear in mind that risks increase after dark.